 Lifetime Health Cover

-Lifetime Health Cover (LHC) is a Government initiative designed to encourage people to take out hospital insurance earlier in life and to maintain their cover.
+Lifetime Health Cover (LHC) is a Government initiative that started on 1 July 2000.
+It was designed to encourage people to take out hospital insurance earlier in life and to maintain their cover.

 Who pays LHC?

 If you do not have hospital cover with an Australian registered health fund on your Lifetime Health Cover base day and then decide to take out hospital cover later in life, you will pay a 2% loading on top of your premium for every year you are aged over 30.

 In most cases, your Lifetime Health Cover base day is the later of 1 July 2000 or the 1st of July following your 31st birthday.